oOo0oOo/lean-lsp-mcp/README.md

 #### lean_file_contents (DEPRECATED)

+Deprecated; prefer `lean_file_outline` or reading the file directly.
 Get the contents of a Lean file, optionally with line number annotations.

 #### lean_diagnostic_messages